Elementary Education: K-6 Teacher Preparation Concentration, Bachelor of Science

 Outcomes Assessment Activities

-- Self-evaluations/ ratings of proficiency on program standards by program completers and graduates one year after teaching; and
+- Self-evaluations/ ratings of proficiency on program standards by program completers and graduates one year after teaching.

 - Ratings of proficiency by K-12 supervisors after graduates have taught for one year.